-Location Measurement CFC CAC No of channels Centre of gravity of headform Fore/Aft acceleration 3 1000 500g 1 Centre of gravity of headform Vertical acceleration 1000 500g 1 Centre of gravity of headform Lateral acceleration 1000 500g 1
+Location Measurement CFC CAC No of channels Centre of gravity of headform Fore/Aft acceleration 4 1000 500g 1 Centre of gravity of headform Vertical acceleration 1000 500g 1 Centre of gravity of headform Lateral acceleration 1000 500g 1

-12.2 Certification - Dynamic
+11.2 Certification - Dynamic

-- 12.2.1 The certification procedures are detailed in Regulation (EC) 631/2009 (22nd July 2009). - 12.2.2 The headforms6 shall be certified before the test programme. - 12.2.3 The headforms6 shall be certified after a maximum of 20 impacts. - 12.2.4 The headforms6 shall be certified at least once every 12 months regardless of the number of impacts they have undergone. - 12.2.5 If the headforms6 exceed any of their CACs then they shall be re-certified.
+- 11.2.1 The certification procedures are detailed in Regulation UN Regulation No. 127 Revision 2, Annex 6, Chapter 3. - The headforms6 shall be certified after a maximum of 20 impacts and at least once every 12 months. - 11.2.3 If the headforms6 exceed any of their lower performance limits then they shall be re-certified.

-12.3 Test Procedure - Pre Test
+11.3 Test Procedure - Pre Test

-- 12.3.1 Ensure that the vehicle is fully test prepared as described in Section 1. - 12.3.2 Ensure the vehicle is at the same ride heights as those recorded during marking up of the vehicle - 12.3.3 Ensure that the headforms, the vehicle, the propulsion system and the data acquisition equipment have soaked in a temperature in the range of 16°C to 24°C for at least 2 hours prior to testing. - 12.3.4 Fit the required headform to the propulsion system.
-A child/small adult headform impactor shall be used for tests to the forward section of the bonnet top, A-pillars, windscreen, roof (labelled C in Section 0), with the test locations lying between boundaries described by wrap around distances of 1000mm and 1500mm.
-An adult headform impactor shall be used for tests to the rearward section of the bonnet top (labelled A in Section 0), with the test locations lying between boundaries described by wrap around distances of 1700 mm and 2100 mm.
-Where test locations lie between 1500 mm and 1700 mm the structure being tested will determine the headform to be used, see Section 3.5.9.
+- 11.3.1 Ensure that the vehicle is fully test prepared as described in Section 1. - 11.3.2 Ensure the vehicle is at the same ride heights as those recorded during marking up of the vehicle. - 11.3.3 Ensure that the headforms, the vehicle, the propulsion system and the data acquisition equipment have soaked in a temperature in the range of 16°C to 24°C for at least 2 hours prior to testing. - 11.3.4 Fit the required headform to the propulsion system.
+A child/small adult headform impactor shall be used for tests to the forward section of the bonnet top, A-pillars, windscreen, roof (labelled C in Section 3.11), with the test locations lying between boundaries described by wrap around distances of 1000mm and 1500mm.
+An adult headform impactor shall be used for tests to the rearward section of the bonnet top (labelled A in Section 3.11), with the test locations lying between boundaries described by wrap around distances of 1700 mm and 2500 mm.
+Where test locations lie between 1500 mm and 1700 mm the structure being tested will determine the headform to be used, see Section 3.6.9. - 11.3.5 The position of the 'test location' describes the location of the grid point and will always determine which impactor shall be used; this will also be the case where the grid point is not